DynamoDS/DynamoPrimer/07_Code-Block/7-2_Design-Script-syntax.md

 ###Simplify the Graph with "Node to Code"
-We would be remiss if we skipped over what is arguably the coolest feature in Dynamo: "Node to Code".
-This process automates the entire exercise that we just completed with the click of a button.
+The "Node to Code" feature automates the entire exercise that we just completed with the click of a button.
 Not only is this powerful for creating custom definitions and reusable code blocks, but it is also a really helpful tool to learn how to script in Dynamo:

 ![Exercise](images/7-2/Exercise/09.png)
 > 1. Start with the existing visual script from step 1 of the exercise.
 Select all of the nodes, right click on the canvas, and select *"Node to Code"*.
 Simple as that.